 If you are offered a house we will write to you and arrange for you to view it.
 You will be given three days to decide whether to accept.
-There are no restrictions on the number of offers you can refuse.
+Please note, you may be suspended from offers of housing when applying to other housing providers for refusing offers of housing.

-If you accept the house you will be expected to sign the tenancy agreement as soon as the keys are available and pay one month's rent in advance.
+If you accept the property you will be expected to sign the tenancy agreement as soon as the keys are available and pay one month's rent in advance.

-You will have to sign a 'Tenancy Agreement' - this will be a Scottish Secure tenancy (SST), unless we have told you otherwise.
+You will have to sign a 'Tenancy Agreement' - this will be a Scottish Secure tenancy (SST). unless we have told you otherwise.
 The tenancy agreement is a legal document which will tell you your rights and responsibilities as tenant, and explain our responsibilities as a landlord.
 We will explain this in detail to you, but if you have any questions please ask.